Howuhh/faster-trajectory-transformer/README.md

 ![video](media/walker2d.gif)
 ![video](media/hopper.gif)

+**WARN**: Pay attention to the [issue](https://github.com/Howuhh/faster-trajectory-transformer/issues/3#issue-1286177514) with the bug, which is not fixed yet.
+It will be fixed eventually tho.

 This is reimplementation of Trajectory Transformer, introduced in **Offline Reinforcement Learning as One Big Sequence Modeling Problem** [paper](https://arxiv.org/abs/2106.02039).